Mouse Guard: Collected edition

 Both the hardcover and the paperback include several pages of previously unreleased material.
 The paperback includes an additional eight pages of "pin-up" art by Petersen himself (not to be confused with the guest pin ups which are also included in both editions).

 Mouse Guard: Winter 1152

-Mouse Guard: Winter 1152 is the direct sequel to Mouse Guard: Fall 1152.
-It is a six issue mini-series that was published in 2007–2008.
+Mouse Guard: Winter 1152 is a direct sequel to Mouse Guard: Fall 1152.
+It is a six issue miniseries that was published in 2007–2008.
 This series differs in that there are no subtitles to each issue.